 Simplifying the whole formula

 In other words, it's what you do with what you have bought.
-In the current marketplace, this doesn't mean just dropping your logo on a race car and calling it a day.
+This doesn't mean just dropping your logo on a race car and calling it a day.
 What happens when the event where your logo is displayed everywhere gets canceled?
 Or, there are no fans allowed to interact with your onsite display?
 Are you happy with someone simply seeing your logo (impression), or is it a connection with that person that you seek (engagement)?

 Unfortunately, many companies over-invest in the property and lack adequate funding to support activation programs which are the real drivers of return on investment.

 -Todd Stonis, President, Sport Dimensions

 To maximize your program ROI, start with your activation and work from there to build the right mix.
 Because the sponsorship platform allows for a great deal of flexibility, there is a lot of value to be found in diversifying your investment to match your business objectives exactly.

 This calculator offers a high-level starting point for you to explore the leading areas to work from.
 Scroll over the different headers to learn about the different access points.
 We have two examples started for you to see a breakdown, but jump in with your own percentages in the boxes by your slot to see your asset mix come to life.

 We recommend applying 66% of your budget toward activating the property you acquire.
 For example, if you have a $1m budget, you have $333k to spend on a property.

 Best served to support one of the other properties for max effectiveness.